tracking-inventory-thumbnail

 Another solution is to invest in automatic replenishment tools that integrate with your inventory solution.
 Automatic replenishment apps offer the ability to set minimum/maximum triggers to automate reordering when retailers need more product.

 Consignment inventory can be tricky.
 There are several benefits but also several obstacles to consider.
-Here are a few best practices when it comes to managing consignment inventory:
+Here are four best practices to remember when it comes to managing consignment inventory:

 Consignment Inventory Management Case Study: CryoLife